codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

    The runtime name must start with a lower-case character, and can include up to 62 lower-case characters and numbers.

 **Insecure flag**
-   If the Ingress controller does not have a valid SSL certificate, you can continue with the installation using the `--insecure` flag in the install command.
+   If the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.

 **Kube context**
   Select the Kube context from the list of available contexts.
 The current context, which is the cluster currently the default for `kubectl`,